OS-RSPS/blog/_posts/07-10-23-knowledge-base-neox-supply-crates/07-10-23-knowledge-base-neox-supply-crates.md

     </div>
 </div>

 One of the more recently added systems, Neox Supply Crates are the source of a set of unique, consumable items that allow for players to train their skills whilst receiving <a href="https://blog.neox.ps/updates/">Neox Dust</a>.
 The crates themselves are currently obtainable as a reward from the Mystery Boxes found throughout Neox, or from being purchased at the <a href="https://blog.neox.ps/updates/">Dust Exchange</a> and range from <em>small</em> to <em>huge</em> with each higher tier offering more of the selectable supply consumable.
 Members who use these boxes will be prompted upon clicking the "Search" option to select one of the listed options and will receive a fixed amount of whatever they select.
-Supply Crates are an untradable, consumable item that are lost upon death.
+Supply Crates are an untradable item and as such inherit the same properties as untradable items when it comes to player death (they will not be lost).

 <center><img src="/assets/img/knowledgebase/supplycrates/mysterybox.png">&nbsp; &nbsp; &nbsp; &nbsp;<img src="/assets/img/knowledgebase/supplycrates/supplyinventory.png"></center>